 - In one episode, Kryten meets a female android (played by Kryten actor Robert Llewellyn's own girlfriend.)
 She turns out to be a hideous artificial lifeform, but he keeps the relationship going until she leaves the ship so as not to hurt her.

 - The ship's computer Holly claims to have once had a love affair with a ZX Spectrum, and falls in love with his female counterpart Hilly in a parallel universe.
+A Skutter also falls in love with one of the parallel Dwarf's pink Skutters, and has a litter of mini-Skutters.

 - "Don't Unplug Me" by ALL CAPS, features a Robo Romance as its subject matter.